zj-zhang/zj-zhang.github.io/_posts/2019-07-03-word_thesis.md

 mathjax: false
 ---

+A note on writing a PhD thesis in MS Word

-A simple note on a few formatting tricks in Microsoft Word for PhD thesis writing.
+Below is a simple note on a few formatting tricks in Microsoft Word for PhD thesis writing.